When we’re growing our lovely adenium desert rose, sometimes it will grow strong & beautiful, and other times it will get sick and need our help.

 Here are some other issues adenium lovers have also shared:

 As you can see, the leaves in this case may be doing what we call, self-eating (autophagy).
 It shrinks back in size from either one side or on some particular part of the leaf.

-A question our inner child or the inquisitive kids may ask is: Where did that part of the leaf go?
-Our best guess in this case or in any cases where you see some drawing back of some parts of the plant is deficiency.
+One question our inner child or the inquisitive kids may ask is: Where did that part of the leaf go?
+Our best guess in this case or in any cases where you see some drawing back of some parts of the plant could be deficiency.

-Something or some nutrients may be lacking somewhere, and our adenium has to cut back on a few parts to move the nutrients to the places where it thinks are essential to sustain the life of the plant.
+Something or some nutrients may be lacking somewhere, and our adenium may need to cut back on a few parts to move the nutrients to the places where it thinks are essential to sustain the life of the plant.

 If we continue with this size, we may not have enough to distribute to everyone.
-This signals to us, as the loving and thoughtful gardeners, that our plants may need some nutrient boost.
+This signals to us, as thoughtful gardeners, that our plants may need some nutrient boost.